r-koch/ddal-docs/DDAL_Admin_Answers.md

 Yes, magic items that regain charges daily are considered "consumable resources."
 You do not need to roll, they are restored to their full charge as they would the next day.

-### If you buy a sailing boat from PHB, can you put a **teleportation circle** on it?
-Or just buildings (FAQ)?

-There are no AL-specific rulings; they are at DM discretion.

-### Can a **spelljamming helm** convert an existing PC-owned ship into a spelljammer?

-There are no AL-specific rulings; they are at DM discretion.

 ## Keys from the Golden Vault

 ### What should <details><summary>show spoiler</summary>Jalynvyr</details> give the characters in <details><summary>show spoiler</summary>"Heart of Ashes," S9 "Parlor"</details>?

 DMs chose one <details><summary>show spoiler</summary>rare potion or scroll or two of a lesser rarity (potions or scrolls, or one of each) from the "Dungeon Master's Guide or the adventure itself" (DMs Guide, "Character Rewards" section)</details>.

-## Forgotten Realms Adaption Guide

-none currently

-## Service Rewards Questions

-none currently

 ## Forgotten Realms (FR) Adaptation Guides Questions Lost Mine of Phandelver